galactic-me/Optiver-Trading-at-the-close/README.md

 Optiver merge traditional order book trading with price auction data.
 This ability to consolidate information from both sources is critical for providing the best prices to all market participants.

+A CLOSER LOOK AT THE TERMINOLOGIES:
+Auction
+Order book
+Auction order book
+Combined book

+Model Training:
+A simple baseline is to assume we have no valuable information about the direction any stock moves, which translates to a predicted value of 0 for all observations.
+This baseline is quite hard to beat in the context of financial markets

+Model Evaluation:
+Our evaluation metric is Mean Absolute Error (MAE).